30kW Solar System UK: The Complete 2026 Guide for Small and Growing Businesses

 | Payback (after AIA at 25%) | ~5–6 years | ~6–7 years |

-The key takeaway: performance is not just about the system, it is about how well the system fits the way your business uses electricity.
+The key takeaway is simple: performance is not just about the system, but about how well it fits the way your business uses electricity.

 The Tax Case in Plain Terms

 At 30kW, tax relief is not a minor benefit — it is a core part of the financial case.
-The Annual Investment Allowance (AIA) allows your business to deduct the full cost of the solar system from taxable profits in the year it is installed, meaning the saving is realised immediately rather than spread over time.
+The Annual Investment Allowance (AIA) lets your business deduct the full cost of the solar system from taxable profits in the year it is installed.
+As a result, the saving is realised immediately rather than spread over time.
 For a full breakdown of tax relief mechanisms and business grants, see our commercial solar grants guide.

 | Scenario | Value |